bsdpot/potluck/postgres-single/CHECKLIST.md

 To force a rebuild of the pot image for the potluck site, increment Z of version="x.y.Z" in:
 * `postgres-single.ini`

+## New versions of postgresql
+On new versions of postgresql, the postgres.conf.in file needs to be updated
+* postgres-single.d/local/share/cook/templates/postgres.conf.in

 ## postgres_exporter
 On new versions of `postgres_exporter` make sure to update the download link, version and checksum in:
 * `postgres-single.sh`